Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 This pairing was an “arrangement of the divine” on the same elite scale as whoever learned to combine peanut butter and chocolate or pie and cheese.

-If you love fruity strains, honestly, you don’t really need to read any more of this review; you can go get this stuff, and you’ll be happy, I promise.
+If you love fruity strains, honestly, you don’t really need to read any more of this review; you can get this stuff, and you’ll be happy, I promise.

-If you can recall from your youth the joy of ripping off the top of a fresh pixie stick, when sometimes a little bit of the aerosolized (atomized?) particles of sugar powder wafted up into your nostrils, or if you ate those Rip ‘n Dip dipsticks and smelled similar smells, well Super Boof is like that, …plus weed.
+If you can recall from your youth the joy of ripping off the top of a fresh Pixie Stick, when sometimes a little bit of the aerosolized (atomized?) particles of sugar powder wafted up into your nostrils, or if you ate those Rip ‘n Dip dipsticks and smelled similar smells, well, Super Boof is like that, …plus weed.

 What I’m trying to say here is this shit literally smells like candy, yo!